-If you expect that the level of claims for 2021 will not be (much) higher than the level of your current excess, it may be attractive to opt for a higher level of excess.
+If you expect that the level of claims for the next year will not be (much) higher than the level of your current excess, it may be attractive to opt for a higher level of excess.

 If you are new to the Netherlands and expect to be needing little or no healthcare that is covered by Basic Health Insurance, going for a higher level of excess may also be to your advantage.